 Exams This class will include one midterm and a final.
 The final will be cumulative, but it will be biased towards material after the midterm.
-There are no make-up midterms or finals; there is simply no fair way to do this.
+There are no make-up midterm or final; there is simply no fair way to do this.
 If you know you will not be able to take one of the exams, you will need to make arrangements with the instructor in advance.

-Homework There will be one homework assignment each week (ten total), which is due on eLearn by end of day Sunday.
-Most consist of a pencil-paper portion and a programming portion.
-There are no make-up homework assignments.
-You have two free late days, which allows you to submit two of the homework assignments one day late without penalty.
+Homework There will be weekly homework assignments, which are due on eLearn by end of day Sunday.
 Additionally, the lowest-scored homework will be dropped when computing your course grade.

-Piazza This class has a Piazza page: http://piazza.com/ucr/fall2022/cs130/home.
+Piazza This class has a Piazza page: http://piazza.com/ucr/fall2023/cs210/home.
 This is a great place to ask questions.
 This is also a good place to seek clarifications or point out mistakes on the assignments.
 Chances are good that if you have a question, someone else has the same question.
 If you need to post code or other solutions to Piazza, please do so privately.